SaiSravanthi-12/reserve-ship/README.md

    SUPABASE_PUBLISHABLE_KEY=<anon key>
    SUPABASE_SERVICE_ROLE_KEY=<service role key>
    ```
-3. Apply migrations: the SQL that creates the schema, functions and seed lives
+3. Apply migrations: the SQL that creates the schema, functions, and seed lives
    in `supabase/migrations/`.
 Run them with `supabase db push` (or paste into
    the SQL editor of your Supabase project).
 4. Schedule expiry (production only — see *Expiry mechanism* below).